Angela’s story of success

 Angela’s story is one of success but also a testament to the need for social inclusion among LGBTI refugees and asylum seekers.

 Too often, they lack the support network needed to navigate the tough asylum process.
 Being isolated and not able to work can cause or even exacerbate existing mental health issues.
-Integration, fellowship and a sense of belonging to a community area key to MRI’s social inclusion work.
+Integration, fellowship and a sense of belonging to a community area key to Micro Rainbow’s social inclusion work.
 Members of peer support groups say they feel as if they’ve been adopted into the family they wish they had.